The Far Side of the World: Plot summary

 Aubrey meets Admiral Ives, now in Gibraltar, who is pleased with the last mission of HMS Surprise, despite Aubrey's negative report.
 Mr Yarrow will rephrase it to make the success clearer to the Admiralty.
 The admiral is now a peer, his deepest wish, and he is a happy man.
 Aubrey dines with Laura Fielding and her husband, Lieutenant Fielding, who is now satisfied that his wife is true to him and thanks Aubrey for bringing her from Malta to Gibraltar (though it is Maturin who brought her to the ship, saving her from two assassins).
 Maturin receives news from his intelligence-chief in London, Sir Joseph Blaine, confirming high level infiltration of British intelligence by the French.
 Maturin's wife Diana has heard rumours of his pretended infidelity in Valletta, Malta, with Mrs Fielding for intelligence reasons.
 He sends her a letter via Andrew Wray, unsuspecting of Wray's role as a French agent.
 Maturin learns of his success in Malta, destroying the French intelligence network based there, all but André Lesueur taken.

 Surprise is not yet to be broken up; Admiral Ives sends Aubrey on a mission to protect British whalers in the Pacific Ocean from the frigate USS Norfolk, sailing on HMS Surprise on his first voyage around Cape Horn.
 Aubrey makes all haste to prepare his ship with men and supplies.
-He recruits Mr Allen, a new master with an in-depth knowledge of whalers, takes on Mr Martin as schoolmaster to the midshipmen, and Mr Hollom, an ageing midshipman.
-Aubrey wonders if his kindness takes aboard a Jonah with Hollom.
+He recruits Mr Allen, a new master with an in-depth knowledge of whalers, takes on Mr Martin as schoolmaster to the midshipmen, and Mr Hollom, an ageing midshipman, whom Aubrey wonders might be a Jonah.

 The Surprise sails to the farthest east point of Brazil, where the bowsprit is burnt by lightning.
 During the repairs in Penedo, Pullings sees the USS Norfolk pass by.
 Mrs Horner, the gunner's wife, engages in an affair with Hollom, and becomes pregnant.
 Maturin will not interfere with the pregnancy, so she turns to his assistant, Higgins, who leaves her near death.
 Maturin saves her life.
 In the Atlantic, Surprise retakes the packet Danaë, with Lieutenant Lawrence in command.
 Tom Pullings sails the Danae back to England, after Maturin and Aubrey take possession of a hidden brass box, per instructions to Maturin.
 Surprise rounds Cape Horn with some losses, and then reaches the Juan Fernández Islands to refit and recover.
 There, the gunner kills his wife and Hollom, and re-boards the ship.
 Off Chile, Horner learns that Higgins performed an abortion on his wife; Higgins disappears from the ship and Horner hangs himself in his cabin.
 In the Pacific, with information from a Spanish merchantman, Surprise retakes the valuable whaler Acapulco with Caleb Gill in command, nephew to the Norfolks captain.
 Mr Allen negotiates with the agent for the whaler in Valparaiso, where the American prisoners are left ashore.
 Taking the whaler restores the spirit to the crew.